Compare any two graphics cards:

 Pixel Rate

-The GeForce 9800 GTX+ will be quite a bit (approximately 28%) more effective at AA than the Radeon HD 4830 1GB, and also able to handle higher resolutions better. (explain)
+The GeForce 9800 GTX+ is a lot (more or less 28%) more effective at anti-aliasing than the Radeon HD 4830 1GB, and also will be able to handle higher resolutions without losing too much performance. (explain)

 GeForce 9800 GTX+ 11808 Mpixels/sec